-Why one of them couldn’t have went to the other, I don’t know, but it’s sort of hard not to listen when they’re bellowing at each other like banshees right in front of me.
-That’s another rule you learn when to live with Karen: don’t eavesdrop if you want to get by ignored.
+Why one of them can't go to the other, I don't know, but it's sort of hard not to listen when they're bellowing at each other like banshees.
+That's another rule you learn when you live with Karen: don't eavesdrop if you want to get by ignored.

-I busy myself making a sleeping Luke comfortable on my lap and try not to listen, but to no avail.
-She doesn’t seem to notice though as she finishes up, muttering her opinion of Tom under her breath: she’s never been one to keep quiet when she has a thought to express.
+I busy myself by making Luke comfortable and try not to listen, but to no avail.
+She doesn't seem to notice, thankfully, as she finishes up, muttering her opinion of Tom under her breath; she's never been one to keep quiet when she has a thought to express.

-“Hell, it is cold in here,” she complains, whining like a child who didn’t get what they wanted.
-“Who the hell left the window open!?”
+"Hell, it is cold in here," Karen complains, whining like a child.
+"Who the hell left the window open?"

 She swivels her gaze around and it lands on me.
 I'm always the culprit, even if I haven't done the suspected action.